amrvac/amrvac/doc/welcome.md

 # Current development {#current_develop}

-MPI-ARMVAC is currently maintained and further developed by members of the
+MPI-AMRVAC is currently maintained and further developed by members of the
 [Centre for mathematical Plasma-Astrophysics (CmPA)](https://wis.kuleuven.be/CmPA).